workfloworchestrator/orchestrator-core/docs/workshops/beginner/create-user-group.md

     key `'subscription'` to merge the modified subscription into the workflow state.

-The only thing left that is needed is an initial input form generator function with one string input field asks the user for the name of the user group.
+The only needed thing left is an initial input form generator function with one string input field asks the user for the name of the user group.

 Use the skeleton below to create the file